modm-io/modm/src/modm/board/disco_f469ni/module.md

 ## Hardware Revisions

-The revision B-03 has a different touch sensor address from B-01, which is provided as `Board::ft6::TouchAddress`:
+The revision B-03 has a different touch sensor address from B-01 and B-02, which is provided as `Board::ft6::TouchAddress`:

 ```cpp